nwb8/nbonifai/index.md

 ## About

 Ana Paula Pellegrino is a PhD Candidate at the Department of Government at Georgetown University.
 She uses both quantitative and qualitative data and methods to study crime and violence, with a particular interest in Latin America.
-In addition to support from Georgetown, her research is supported by [Fundação Estudar's Leaders program](https://www.estudar.org.br/).
+In addition to support from Georgetown, her research is supported by [Fundação Estudar's Leaders program](https://www.estudar.org.br/) and the [Harry Frank Guggenheim Foundation's Emerging Scholars](https://www.hfg.org/2023-emerging-scholars/) program.
 A Brazilian national, she holds a BA and MA in International Relations and an MA in Data Science from Pontifical Catholic University of Rio de Janeiro (PUC-Rio).

 Outside of academia, Ana Paula has worked in Brazilian civil society organizations conducting research and advocacy, developing technology and spearheading philantropic strategies.
 She was also a Fellow at Georgetown's Massive Data Institute, where she led the core data team, who assembled the first iteration of the [Environmental Impact Data Collaborative](https://redivis.com/EIDC).